Proper eye health is essential for high quality of life

 Alexander Harris is an ophthalmologist at Slocum-Dickson Medical Group in New Hartford.

 “Routine eye exams are very important to monitor for the development of potential vision-threatening conditions,” said Harris, noting that routine eye exams will evaluate for common conditions such as cataracts, glaucoma, macular degeneration, dry eye, and presbyopia, a part of aging where the eyes’ ability to focus on nearby objects diminishes gradually.
+It is through these eye exams that doctors may recommend prescription glasses and other treatments to their patients.
+Click here to visit a website where you can buy glasses.

 “While I diagnosis and treat many different eye diseases, some of the more common eyes diseases that I see and treat are cataracts and glaucoma,” he said.